mushroomhostage/QuickBench/README.md

 * Adds a craftable and placeable QuickBench item
 * Open the QuickBench to show items which are craftable from your inventory
 * Click item to craft
+* Shift-click to craft up to a stack
 * Eliminates need to remember recipes
 * Supports IndustrialCraft^2 recipes
 * Supports Forge ore dictionary recipes
-* Supports computed recipe outputs (e.g., IC2 charged items)
+* Supports computed recipe outputs
-* Supports post-craft recipe hooks (e.g. RedPower2 drawplate)
+* Supports post-craft recipe hooks
+* Works with IC2 electric items (preserves charge)
+* Works with RedPower2 drawplate/woolcard (properly takes damage)
 * Doesn't lose tagged item data (NBT, added by mods/plugins)
 * Permission support